Justwhittaker/MusicHub/README.md

 The are many places on the internet to find recipes but their are not many that allow you to add your own recipes to swap and share

-The **goal** for this project is to to recreate a neighbourhood profile where friends,<br> neighbours and relatives can swap and share their favourite recipes, simply and easily.
+The **goal** for this project is to to recreate a neighbourhood profile where friends, neighbours and relatives can swap and share their favourite recipes, simply and easily.<br>
-A safe space to find inspiration with the items already in theor fridge.
+A safe space to find inspiration with the items already in their fridge.

 <a name="user-goals"></a>
 ### User Goals ###

 For the UX on this project I wanted to create a simple and user friendly site.
 My target audience is young and mature adults. <br>
-The site also allows for Profeesional Chefs to share some of thier awards winning recipes but also for the student to swap their <br>
-quick fixes even grandmas can leave their family recipes down for everyone to enjoy!!
+The site also allows for Profeesional Chefs to share some of thier awards winning recipes but also for the student to swap their quick fixes even grandmas can leave their family recipes down for everyone to enjoy!!

 * **Testing his/her/their Cooking abilites** with **quick searches** within the **Category** they are looking for.
 * **Being excited** to find new recipes and **share** their own.
 * Get a **inspiration** for cooking out of the box.
 * **Keep adding more and more recipes** to the website **again & again**.
-* **List their own Recipes** and **favourite** recipes to go to **time and again**
+* **List their own Recipes** and **favourite** recipes to go to **time & again**

 <a name="user-stories"></a>
 ### User Stories ###